The Twin Miracle: The Miracle at Kapilavastu

-The Miracle at Savatthi
+The Twin Miracle at Sravasti

 Background

-According to the Pali version of the story, in the Buddha's time, a wealthy treasurer suspended a sandalwood bowl in the air with a cord, hoping to find an enlightened being who can fly up and take it.
-For six days, teachers from six other religious sects attempted to trick the treasurer into giving them the bowl, but failed.
-On the seventh day, news of this reached one of the Buddha's disciples, Pindola Bharadvaja, who then proceeded to fly up and take the bowl, thus converting the treasurer to Buddhism.
+According to the Pali version of the story, during the Buddha's retreat in the Bamboo Grove at Rajagriha, a wealthy treasurer suspended a sandalwood bowl in the air with a cord, hoping to find an enlightened being who can fly up and take it.
+For six days, teachers from six other spiritual groups attempted to talk the treasurer into giving them the bowl, but failed.
+On the seventh day, news of this reached two of the Buddha's disciples, Moggaliana and Pindola Bharadvaja, as they were begging for alms.
+Bharavaja proceeded to fly up and take the bowl, continue his rounds, and by thus converting the treasurer and his family to Buddhism.
 While on his way back to the monastery, he was asked by people who missed the miracle to perform it again, which he did.

-When the Buddha hears about this, he reprimands Pindola for doing this, and lays down a rule forbidding monks from using supranormal powers for such purposes.
-Upon hearing that the Buddha laid down a rule forbidding his monks from showing off miracles, six jealous teachers from rival religious sects try to win back followers by publicly challenging the Buddha to a miracle tournament, thinking he would refuse to perform one.
-In the Sanskrit account of the event, the sandalwood bowl story is absent and the six jealous teachers, confident in their own supranormal powers, challenge the Buddha to a miracle contest on their own accord in hopes of regaining followers.
+When the Buddha hears about this, he reprimands Bharadvaja for doing this, and lays down a rule forbidding monks from using supranormal powers for such purposes.
+Upon hearing that the Buddha forbid his monks from displaying miracles, the six rival teachers try to win back followers by publicly challenging the Buddha to a miracle tournament, thinking he would refuse to perform one.

+In the Sanskrit account of the event, the sandalwood bowl story is absent.
+Instead, King Bimbisara's younger brother held a feast in honour of the king in Rajagriha.
+King Bimbisara's teacher was the Buddha while the prince's teachers were the six jealous teachers.
+At the feast, the Buddha subtly displayed his powers during the feast ceremony and illustrated that the six teachers were not qualified, and gave a teaching to the guests according to each of their minds after which their understanding of the Buddhist doctrines greatly increased.
+All of the people in Rajagriha then became followers of the Buddha.
+The six teachers angrily went away and became vengeful.
+Confident in their own supranormal powers, they challenged the Buddha to a miracle contest on their own accord in hopes of regaining followers.

+The challenge was delivered in King Bimbisara's kingdom at Rajagriha, and accepted by the Buddha who then effectively pressured the six teachers to follow him in his journeys to Sravasti through northern India's kingdoms, if they wished for a contest of miracles.